-Too Hot?, Too Cold?, Pensacola Air Repair can repair or install an new system that will create the perfect environment for your home.
-Controlling heating, cooling, air quality, air flow and humidity should be as simple as the touch of your finger tip.
+Too Hot?, Too Cold?, Pensacola Air Repair can repair or install a new system that will create the perfect environment for your home.
+Controlling heating, cooling, air quality, airflow, and humidity should be as simple as the touch of your fingertip.
 We want to create the perfect climate for your home.
 This will ultimately save you money and keep you and your family comfortable.

-A. Air Conditioning systems include variable- speed models that start up at a low speed (this make a quite system).
-The variable speed fan runs slower enabling the unit circulate air better and removes the extra humidity year round.
+A. Air Conditioning systems include variable-speed models that startup at a low speed (this makes a quiet system).
+The variable speed fan runs slower enabling the unit to circulate air better and removes the extra humidity year-round.

 B. Air Cleaner filters outdoor pollutants so you can breathe easier.

 C. Customizable set-back thermostat allows you to save energy and control temperatures.